 When it comes to scorpions, we advise creating a repellent barrier around both your house and yard using a naturally sourced outdoor pesticide.
 Be sure to spray around your home’s foundation and along fence lines (this treatment should be done twice a month until the problem is resolved).
 Natural indoor pesticides can be used to kill individuals that have found their way into the home, and as a preventative measure to treat doorways, windowsills and baseboards.

 Keeping a clean and well-organized yard will go along way toward safeguarding your home against scorpions.
 Vulnerable to dehydration—and therefore extreme heat and sun exposure—scorpions require shady, cool places to hide during the daytime before emerging to hunt at night.
 Make sure to do the following:

-Keep bushes and small trees landscaped.
-Do not allow them to overgrow and touch the outside walls of your home—scorpions will use these as bridges to enter through windows or other small openings.
+- Keep bushes and small trees landscaped.
+Do not allow them to overgrow and touch the outside walls of your home—scorpions use these as bridges to enter through windows or other small openings.